runwayml/learn/docs/how-to/network.md

 ## Endpoints

 Each model server exposes several endpoints that you can use to interact with the model.
 The method of triggering these endpoints varies depending on the protocol that you are using, however, the basic functionality provided by each endpoint remains the same.
-We'll describe the basics of these endpoints next and then describe how you can use them for each network protocol below.
+We'll describe the basics of these endpoints next, and then describe how you can use them for each network protocol below.

 There are four basic endpoints shared between all protocols:

 * `query` (write): Send data to a running model
 * `data` (read): Receive the output from a `query` if it succeeded
 * `error` (read): Receive an error message from a `query` if it failed
-* `info` (read): Get metadata about what type of data the running model is expecting as input and output
+* `info` (read): Get metadata about the type of data the running model is expecting as input and output

 You'll notice that `query` is the only endpoint where data is sent to the model server (indicated above as "write").
 All other endpoints are marked "read", meaning they output data back to the connected client instead of accepting input.

-### Errors (`error`)

-The `error` endpoint can be monitored to receive errors from you model if and when they may occur.
+The `error` endpoint can be monitored to receive errors from your model if and when they may occur.

 ```json
 {